 The new entity has three divisions – Liberty Primary Steel, Liberty GreenSteel which operates electric arc furnaces in Australia and Liberty Engineered Steel.

 It is pushing ahead with greening its Whyalla mining and primary steel operation with the construction of the Cultana Solar Farm in South Australia which will boast 780,000 solar PV panels.

 This will be backed up by pumped hydro energy storage systems in former iron ore pits such as Iron Knob near Whyalla.

 His companies are also interested in using hydrogen produced from water using green power. thyssenkrupp has pioneered the development of such green steel.

-Gupta’s empire has come under fire from investors for the opaque financing of acquisitions through his GFC Alliance.
+Gupta’s empire has come under fire from investors for the opaque financing of acquisitions through his GFG Alliance.